Recombinant Proteins

 Tissue Factor Pathway Inhibitor 2 Human Recombinant

-TFPI2 Human Recombinant produced in Sf9 Baculovirus cells is a single, glycosylated polypeptide chain containing 199 amino acids (23-213 a.a.) and having a molecular mass of 22.9kDa (Migrates at 18-40kDa on SDS-PAGE under reducing conditions).
+Recombinant Human TFPI2, produced in Sf9 Baculovirus cells, is a single, glycosylated polypeptide chain comprising 199 amino acids (23-213 a.a.).
+It has a molecular mass of 22.9kDa and appears between 18-40kDa on SDS-PAGE under reducing conditions due to glycosylation.
+This TFPI2 protein is expressed with an 8 amino acid His tag at the C-terminus and purified using proprietary chromatographic techniques.

 Shipped with Ice Packs